ml-cube/ml3-platform-docs/md-docs/user_guide/company.md

     | Explainability       | Explainability of detected drifts to better understand what happened and how to tackle it. |

-Moreover, there are two types of subcriptions depending on where ML cube Platform is used:
+Moreover, there are two types of subscriptions depending on where ML cube Platform is used:

 <div class="grid cards" markdown>
 - :material-cloud:{ .lg .middle .green-icon} <span style="color:#98BE59"> **Cloud** </span>